port-labs/port-docs/docs/build-your-software-catalog/sync-data-to-catalog/event-processing/event-catalog.md

 ```
 </details>

+With all blueprints deployed, you should see all the blueprint categories in your Port catalog like this.

+### Testing your data model

+After generating all the blueprints, you'll want to test your data model out by creating example entities based on each of the blueprints you created.

+First we will create a test_consumer entity based on the `Consumer` blueprint.

 ### Events dashboard creation

 After defining your data model in Port for the event catalog, you'll need to create a dashboard to understand and track the different events in your event catalog.
 This dashboard serves as a one-stop shop to for documentation, event/API schemas, consumer/producer relations, and event-related self-service actions.